 Beginning the second weekend in September, the Western Fair is one of Canada's largest fairs, with 10 days of exhibits, music and entertainment; more than 300,000 persons attend annually.

 ShoppingLondon has three major malls, each offering major department stores and specialty shops.
 Masonville Place, 1680 Richmond St. N. at the southeast corner of hwys.
 22 and 4, has more than 200 stores, with Hudson's Bay as an anchor.
 Westmount, with 160 stores and services, can be found at 785 Wonderland Rd.
-S.; the mall features Sears as its anchor store.
-White Oaks, at 1105 Wellington Rd.
+S. White Oaks, at 1105 Wellington Rd.
 S., just north of Hwy.
 401, has Hudson's Bay and Walmart in addition to 180 other shops and services.

 The many small shops and boutiques of Richmond Row, on Richmond Street from Oxford to Carling streets, offer local crafts, antiques, clothing and gift items.
 For fresh produce, meats and specialty foods, visit Covent Garden Market, downtown at 130 King St. An outdoor farmers market is held Thursdays and Saturdays from May through December.